Ebonsignori/min-vim/customization.md

 3. Indent visually selected blocks or current line with `<` / `>`.
 You can comment out 16-21 in keys.vim if you don't like this.

-4. `<leader>fm` will autoformat .json and terraform files
+4. `<leader>fm` will auto-format .json and terraform files

+## Tabs.vim

+Everything you need to know about tabs is in mappings.md

 ## Theme (theme.vim)

-1. You can replace this with a different theme, or uncomment everything after loading the termguicolors to see how your default theme looks and works without it.
+You can replace this with a different theme, or uncomment everything after loading the `termguicolors` to see how your default theme looks and works without it.